usnistgov/800-63-3/sp800-63b/sec8_security.md

 An attacker who can gain control of an authenticator will often be able to masquerade as the authenticator's owner.
 Threats to authenticators can be categorized based on attacks on the types of authentication factors that comprise the authenticator:

-- *Something you know* may be disclosed to an attacker.
+* *Something you know* may be disclosed to an attacker.
 The attacker might guess a memorized secret.
 Where the authenticator is a shared secret, the attacker could gain access to the CSP or verifier and obtain the secret value or perform a dictionary attack on a hash of that value.
 An attacker may observe the entry of a PIN or passcode, find a written record or journal entry of a PIN or passcode, or may install malicious software (e.g., a keyboard logger) to capture the secret.
 Additionally, an attacker may determine the secret through offline attacks on a password database maintained by the verifier.

-- *Something you have* may be lost, damaged, stolen from the owner, or cloned by an attacker.
+* *Something you have* may be lost, damaged, stolen from the owner, or cloned by an attacker.
 For example, an attacker who gains access to the owner's computer might copy a software authenticator.
 A hardware authenticator might be stolen, tampered with, or duplicated.
 Out-of-band secrets may be intercepted by an attacker and used to authenticate their own session.

-- *Something you are* may be replicated.
+* *Something you are* may be replicated.
 For example, an attacker may obtain a copy of the subscriber's fingerprint and construct a replica.

 This document assumes that the subscriber is not colluding with an attacker who is attempting to falsely authenticate to the verifier.
-With this assumption in mind, the threats to the authenticator(s) used for e-authentication are listed in [Table 8-1](#63bSec8-Table1), along with some examples.
+With this assumption in mind, the threats to the authenticator(s) used for digital authentication are listed in [Table 8-1](#63bSec8-Table1), along with some examples.

 <a name="63bSec8-Table1"></a>